threeanra/berbisik/README.md

 ## Berbisik - Preview
 Berbisik is a platform designed as a space for unlimited expression, where everyone is free to write their messages, stories, or ideas without restrictions.
 This platform is here to support creativity, freedom of speech, and the courage to express oneself.
-No matter what the context, Whisper provides a space for anyone to express their thoughts, feelings, or ideas honestly and authentically, creating an inclusive, safe, and inspiring environment.
+No matter what the context, Berbisik provides a space for anyone to express their thoughts, feelings, or ideas honestly and authentically, creating an inclusive, safe, and inspiring environment.
 </br>
 </br>